 EMBARGOED FOR RELEASE: 3 P.M.
 (CT) TUESDAY, MAY 14, 2013

-Editor’s Note: This research was supported by grants from the Eunice Kennedy Shriver National Institute of Child Health and Human Development, and the Office of Research on Women’s Health at the National Institutes of Health.
+Editor’s Note: Dr. Peterson is supported by a grant from the Agency for Healthcare Research and Quality.
+This research was supported by the American College of Cardiology Foundation’s National Cardiovascular Data Registry (NCDR).
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, etc.

 # # #